nyogjtrc/awesome/README.md

 - [Spotify Notifications](http://spotify-notifications.citruspi.io/) - Bridging Spotify and OS X Notification Center
 - [OpenVanilla](https://openvanilla.org/) - Input Method for MacOS
 - [Sequel Pro](https://www.sequelpro.com/) - A fast, easy-to-use Mac database management application for working with MySQL & MariaDB databases
+- [Übersicht](https://github.com/felixhageloh/uebersicht) - Keep an eye on what's happening on your machine and in the world
+- [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep

 ## Awesome